Jean Segura Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The nine strikeouts per nine innings put together by the Braves pitching staff ranks 16th in the league.
+- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.32).

-- The Braves' 3.47 team ERA ranks sixth among all league pitching staffs.
+- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in baseball.

-- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in the league.
+- Morton (2-2) takes the mound for the Braves in his fifth start of the season.
+He's put together a 3.22 ERA in 22 1/3 innings pitched, with 17 strikeouts.

-- Strider (2-0) takes the mound for the Braves in his fifth start of the season.
-He's put together a 2.45 ERA in 22 2/3 innings pitched, with 36 strikeouts.
+- In his last outing on Wednesday against the San Diego Padres, the righty tossed six innings, giving up one earned run while surrendering five hits.

-- In his last time out on Wednesday, the right-hander tossed six scoreless innings against the San Diego Padres while surrendering one hit.
+- The 39-year-old has an ERA of 3.22, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .289 against him.

 © 2023 Data Skrive.
 All rights reserved.